 Dimitrie Gusti Village Museum

-See the steep-roofed peasant houses, thatched barns, log cottages, and churches, and let yourself fascinated by centuries-old tools people used to make a living like watermills, oil presses, road crucifixes, taste traditional Romanian cheese, dry sausages, and wine and discover the life Romanian grandparents once lived.
+In the meantime, you can explore steep-roofed peasant houses, thatched barns, log cottages, and historic churches.
+So, experience centuries-old tools like watermills and oil presses.
+For example, taste traditional Romanian cheese, sausages, and wine, and uncover the lives of Romanian grandparents.

 Football Museum In Bucharest